syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 **MergeImageField** **event**

-The following code snippet shows how to use MergeImageField event during mail merge process.
+The following code example shows how to use MergeImageField event during mail merge process.

 {% highlight c# %}
 [C#]

-//Open the template document
+//Opens the template document

 WordDocument document = new WordDocument("Template.docx");

-//Use the mail merge events handler for image fields
+//Uses the mail merge events handler for image fields

 document.MailMerge.MergeImageField += new MergeImageFieldEventHandler(MergeField_ProductImage);